TL;DR

 Best for multiple users and families

 Supports unlimited users with automatic recognition at $50.
-Tracks 13 metrics with detailed trend analysis and goal setting features.
+Tracks 13 metrics with detailed trend analysis and goal-setting features.

 Garmin Index S2